 Students work on RIC theatre productions under faculty supervision (in performance, technical theatre, costumes/makeup, or stage/theatre management).
 This course must be taken twice.
 Grading is S or U.

 Offered: Fall, Spring.

+THTR 200 – Musical Theatre Company (.5)

+Musical theatre students are taught physical and vocal conditioning and are exposed to workshops in music, theatre, and dance.
+Needs to be repeated for credit; minimum of six times for RIC students, four times for transfer students.

+Prequisite: Admission to Musical Theatre program

+Offered: Fall, Spring

 THTR 217 - Fundamentals of Stage Management (3)